sitespeedio/sitespeed.io/HELP.md

 Help us make the result pages look better!
 Help us make the documentation look better.
 You can pretty much help us with everything.

 ## Documentation
 Documentation is fun and it is the core of making software easy to use.
 Help us out and proof read and add sections that are missing.
+Documentation for 4.0 happens [here](https://github.com/sitespeedio/doc.sitespeed.io/tree/4.0).

+## Tests
+We lack a lot of tests for the coming 4.0.
+Writing tests is a good way to get familiar with the codebase and will help us a lot in the future.
+A good start is adding support for the code in the [support library](https://github.com/sitespeedio/sitespeed.io/tree/master/lib/support).

 ## Companies
 Do you use sitespeed.io in your everyday work?
 Then we have a perfect proposition for you!
 Have a hack day with focus on sitespeed.io for your team and contribute back.
 Pick one the things in the **Help wanted** section.
 Or maybe there's a function you think is missing?
 Create it.
 Contribute back.

-# 4.0
+# 4.0 a.k.a help wanted
 There's a lot that needs to happen before we can release the final 4.0.
 Checkout the [milestones](https://github.com/sitespeedio/sitespeed.io/milestones) and check if there's issues you want to do.
 Are they lacking info?
 Ping the issue and we will help you.

 # Money
 > "Can't we just support you with money?"

 We would prefer that you spend your money on people that really needs it, support the [Red Cross](https://www.icrc.org/eng/donations/ways-to-donate/).
-If you represent a company and truly believe in Open Source, then you can sponsor the servers for [http://dashboard.sitespeed.io/](http://dashboard.sitespeed.io/).
+We will add more specific projects that we want you to support soon.